 Lord Lindsay and the Election of 1938

-Sandie Lindsay began as assistant lecturer in philosophy at the Victoria University of Manchester from 1904–1906, and was then elected a fellow and tutor in philosophy at Balliol College, Oxford.
-During the First World War he served in France and was twice mentioned in dispatches.
-He became Professor of Moral Philosophy at the University of Glasgow in 1992 and then in 1924 he became Master of Balliol College and Vice-Chancellor of the University of Oxford from 1935-1938, making him one of the leading academics of his day.
+Lindsay was educated from 1887 at the Glasgow Academy, then at the University of Glasgow, where he gained a Master of Arts degree in 1899, and lastly at University College, Oxford, where he took a Double First in 1902.
+Sandie Lindsay began his academic career as an assistant lecturer in philosophy at the Victoria University of Manchester from 1904–1906 and was then elected a fellow and tutor in philosophy at Balliol College, Oxford.
+He became Professor of Moral Philosophy at the University of Glasgow in 1922 and then in 1924, he became Master of Balliol College and Vice-Chancellor of the University of Oxford from 1935-1938, making him one of the leading academics of his day.

 Lindsay was a prominent figure in the adult education movement and had been deeply involved with the Workers’ Educational Association in his younger days.
 Lindsay was a strong advocate of working-class adult education, and had suggested a "people's university" in an address to the North Staffordshire Workers' Educational Association as early as 1925.
 On his retirement from Balliol in 1949, Lindsay was able to apply his lifelong principles and educational philosophy to found a new and experimental University at Keele.

-This portait of Lindsay hangs in Keele Hall.
+This portrait of Lindsay hangs in Keele Hall.

 Alongside his academic accomplishments, one unusual incident in Lindsay’s life stands out.
 It is comparatively rare for academics to become actively involved in politics but, in 1938, Lindsay stood for Parliament in the Oxford by-election.
+As the first confessed socialist to head a college in Oxford, he was regarded as a dangerous revolutionary by many of his colleagues, particularly when he stood as the Popular Front candidate in the by-election.
 His single manifesto issue was opposition to the Munich Agreement.
 This settlement had permitted Nazi Germany to annex the German-speaking parts of Czechoslovakia known as the "Sudetenland".
 The agreement is widely regarded as the last failed act of appeasement toward Nazi Germany.

-Photo right - Her Majesty The Queen and Lindsay at the official opening of the Unviersity College of North Staffordshire in 1951.
+Photo right: Her Majesty The Queen and Lindsay at the official opening of the University College of North Staffordshire in 1951.